informatik-mannheim/cblocks-visualizer/README.md

 # cBlocks Visualizer

-The visualization component for [cBlocks](https://github.com/informatik-mannheim/cblocks/).
+This is the visualization component for [cBlocks](https://github.com/informatik-mannheim/cblocks/).

+## Installation